isabella232/primetime.en/help/programming/tvsdk-3.3-for-ios/c-psdk-ios-3.3-introduction/c-psdk-ios-3.3-overview/c-psdk-ios-3.3-considerations.md

 uuid: d99c77a7-cd6d-449b-8cea-92b3f3ddf473
 ---

-# Considerations and best practices{#considerations-and-best-practices}
+# Considerations and best practices {#considerations-and-best-practices}

 To use TVSDK most effectively, you should consider certain details of its operation and follow certain best practices.